Multiple Imputation Through XGBoost: Framework

-Figure \ref{fig:pmm} illustrates the need for predictive mean matching for continuous data in multiple imputation through XGBoost.
-We create a dataset with 1000 observations using $y_i=5x_i+\epsilon_i$, where $\epsilon\sim N(0,1)$.
-We then generate 50\% missing data in x under the MCAR mechanism.
-As shown in Figure \ref{fig:pmm}, the variability within an imputed dataset using \texttt{mixgb} without the aid of PMM is considerably smaller than both the variance of the observed data and the true variance of masked data.
-By contrast, both type 1 and type 2 PMM obtain similar within-variance as the masked true variance.
+Figure \ref{fig:pmm} illustrates the need for using PMM for imputing continuous data with \texttt{mixgb}.
+We created a dataset of 1000 observations using $y_i=5x_i+\epsilon_i$, where $x_i\sim \text{Normal}(0,1) $ and $\epsilon_i \sim \text{Normal}(0,1)$ for $i=1, 2, ...., 1000$.
+We then generated 50\% missing data in the variable $x$ under the missing completely at random (MCAR) mechanism.
+We refer to simulated observations chosen to be missing as ``masked true''.
+As shown in Figure \ref{fig:pmm}, the variability within an imputed dataset using \texttt{mixgb} without PMM was considerably less than the variance of the observed data and the variance of the masked true data.
+In contrast, both Type 1 and Type 2 PMM had similar within-variance to the masked true data.